Semyon Budyonny: Early life

 Budyonny was born into a poor peasant family on the Kozyurin farmstead near the town of Salsk in the Don Cossack region of the southern Russian Empire (now Rostov Oblast).
-Although he grew up in a Cossack region, Budyonny's family were ethnic Russians from Voronezh province.
+Budyonny's family stemmed from Voronezh province, formerly part of Sloboda Ukraine, and was likely of Ukrainian descent (the Ukrainian word буденний - budenny can be translated as "everyday" or "common").
 He worked as a farm labourer, shop errand boy, blacksmith's apprentice, and driver of a steam-driven threshing machine, until the autumn of 1903, when he was drafted into the Imperial Russian Army.

 He became a cavalryman reinforcing the 46th Cossack Regiment during the Russo-Japanese War of 1904–1905.
 After the war, he was transferred to the Primorsk Dragoon Regiment.
 In 1907, he was sent to the Academy for Cavalry Officers in the St. Petersburg Riding School.
 He graduated first in his class after a year, becoming an instructor with the rank of junior non-commissioned officer.
 He returned to his regiment as a riding instructor with a rank of senior non-commissioned officer.
 At the start of World War I, he joined a reserve dragoon cavalry battalion.

 World War I

 During World War I, Budyonny was the 5th Squadron's non-commissioned troop officer in the Christian IX of Denmark 18th Seversky Dragoon Regiment, Caucasian Cavalry Division on the Eastern Front.
-He became famous for his attack on a German supply column near Brzezina, and was awarded the St. George Cross, 4th Class.
+He became famous for his attack on a German supply column near Brzeziny, and was awarded the St. George Cross, 4th Class.
 However, there was general ineptitude among the officers under whom he served (primarily Caucasian aristocrats who received commissions based on their social standing).

 In November 1916, the Caucasian Cavalry Division was transferred to the Caucasus Front, to fight against the Ottoman Turks.
 He was involved in a heated confrontation with the squadron sergeant major regarding the officers' poor treatment of the soldiers and the continual lack of food.
 The sergeant major struck out at Budyonny, who retaliated by punching the ranking officer, knocking him down.
 The soldiers backed Budyonny during questioning, claiming that the sergeant major was kicked by a horse.
 Budyonny was stripped of his St. George Cross, though he could have faced a court martial and death.

 Budyonny would go on to be awarded the St. George Cross, 4th class, a second time, during the Battle of Van.
 He received the St. George Cross, 3rd class, fighting the Turks near Mendelij, on the way to Baghdad.
 He then received the St. George Cross, 2nd class, for operating behind Turkish lines for 22 days.
 He received the St. George Cross, 1st class, for capturing a senior non-commissioned officer and six men.